yalicee/march-23-be-rated-restaurants/README.md

 2. Learn more about queries written in SQL.
 3. Make post requests and validate your data before it fails your schema.
 4. Solidify your knowledge of building and writing tests for APIs.
-5. Learn how to manage SQL migrations as we cannot just DROP the database when we need to alter it!

 ### Steps